 Location: 11 km from Banff

-Amenities: toilets, cooking shelters, hook-ups, dump station, drinking water, equipped tent campsites
+Amenities: toilets, cooking shelters, dump station, drinking water, 32 equipped tent campsites (includes setting up a 6-person tent, bunk beds, stove & propane, sleeping bags and pots & pans are not included)

 Popular nearby attractions: Two Jack Lake, Lake Minnewanka and a hiking/biking trail to Aylmer Lookout, Cascade Ponds, Johnson Lake, in Banff – Bow Falls, Cascade Gardens, Legacy biking trail, Tunnel Mountain hiking trail, Banff Upper Hot Springs, Sulphur Mountain hiking trail, Vermilion Lakes

 A popular campground given its distance to Two Jack Lake, Lake Minnewanka and Banff.
-Itβs a walking distance to Two Jack Lake but is located in the forest.
+Itβs a walking distance to Two Jack Lake, but it’s located in the forest.
 Even though it doesnβt have showers, the beautiful surroundings make up for it.

-They also have equipped campsites that include β 6 person tent, sleeping pads, stove & gas, and youβll need to rent a sleeping bag in Banff.
-It costs 71,54 CAD, you can find more information on the Parks Canada website.
+They also have equipped campsites that include β 6 person tent, bunk beds, stove & gas, and youβll need to rent a sleeping bag in Banff.
+It costs 78 CAD, and you can find more information on the Parks Canada website.

 Two Jack Lakeside Campground